Tracee Ellis Ross Has An Outfit For Every New Year's Eve Mood

 Advertisement

-If you’re thinking your New Year’s Eve will prioritize coziness, look no further than Ross’ styled sweatsuit ensemble.
-In September, the actress paired a baby blue PANGAIA sweatsuit with an unexpected shoe choice — heels.
-The Bottega Veneta braided Lido sandals that were everywhere this year, combined with her chunky gold hoops and bold lip color, take the look from couch chic to couch chic.
+If you’re thinking your New Year’s Eve will prioritise cosiness, look no further than Ross’ styled tracksuit ensemble.
+In September, the actress paired a baby blue PANGAIA tracksuit with an unexpected shoe choice — heels.
+The Bottega Veneta braided Lido sandals that were everywhere this year, combined with her chunky gold hoops and bold lip colour, take the look from couch chic to couch chic.

 Refuse to let 2020 keep you from going full glam?
 When Ross was nominated for an Emmy for Outstanding Lead Actress in a Comedy Series, she wore a head-to-toe golden gown complete with a plunging halter top and a tiered skirt that would set the perfect tone for the new year.
 “How fun to get dressed up!”
 Ross captioned her Instagram post showing off her look.
 “Can’t say I miss the frenetic energy of the red carpet or wearing high heels, but boy do I miss a pretty dress!”
 Huge same.
 But this year, with crowded parties not being a thing, you can skip the heels if you want and keep the best part, the dress.